Adaptive scalable texture compression: Overview

 The method of compression is an evolution of Color Cell Compression with features including numerous closely spaced fractional bit rates, multiple color formats, support for high-dynamic-range (HDR) textures, and real 3D texture support.

 The stated primary design goal for ASTC is to enable content developers to have better control over the space/quality tradeoff inherent in any lossy compression scheme.
 With ASTC, the ratio between adjacent bit rates is of the order of 25%, making it less expensive to increase quality for a given texture.

 Encoding different assets often requires different color formats.
 ASTC allows a wide choice of input formats, including luminance-only, luminance-alpha, RGB, RGBA, and modes optimized for surface normals.
 The designer can thus choose the optimal format without having to support multiple different compression schemes.

 The choices of bit rate and color format do not constrain each other, so that it's possible to choose from a large number of combinations.

 Despite this flexibility, ASTC achieves better peak signal-to-noise ratios than PVRTC, S3TC, and ETC2 when measured at 2 and 3.56 bits per texel.
 For HDR textures, it produces results comparable to BC6H at 8 bits per texel.

+Technical features

+The algorithm decouples the resolution of the weight grid from the texels, allowing each block to have a grid of up to 64 weights.
+These weights are then interpolated to determine the values for each texel using bilinear or trilinear interpolation.

+In dual-plane mode, two separate weight values are specified for each texel.
+One color channel can be designated as the second plane and interpolated using an independent weight grid, selected via a 2-bit component selector.
+This is particularly useful for uncorrelated channels like alpha.
+Void-extent blocks are also available to efficiently encode constant color areas.

+A fundamental component of ASTC is Bounded Integer Sequence Encoding (BISE), a low-level coding scheme that allows sequences of data values to be represented using a fractional number of bits per value.
+This is used for efficient non-power-of-two quantization of both color endpoints and weights.

+ASTC also supports multi-partitioning, allowing a block to be divided into up to four spatial subsets, each with its own color endpoints.
+For high-dynamic-range (HDR) textures, it uses a pseudo-logarithmic representation to maintain consistent precision across a wide range of values.